samuelwilliams413/samuelwilliams413.github.io/tg/jojo/main.md

 - *Potential* - Ass pulls.
 Used to for ability interpretation.
 - *Stand* - Stand ability strength

+### Techniques

+You may also spend 5 points to create a technqiue.
+A technqiue is an extension or specific use case of stand.
+A technqiue can be used to allow a tenuous intepretation of your stand to be canon, or to give your stand new abilities.

+E.g. I have a stand that allows me to give life to things.
+I would like to be able to use this to crate flesh and heal people.
+Obviously this is bullshit, so I ask the DM if I can make it a technique.
+They say yes, now without having to roll potential I can take physical objects and use them to heal.

 ## Rules

 ### Resolution